Hitan547/Hitan547/README.md

 ## 🎓 Education

 **Bachelor of Engineering — Computer Science (AI Specialization)**
-Dayananda Sagar Academy of Technology and Management (DAYTM)
+Dayananda Sagar Academy of Technology and Management (DSATM)
 **CGPA:** 7.9/10 | **Graduation:** May 2025

 **Certifications:**